hexanode/ansible-firewall/README.md

 - Fact gathering should be allowed in ansible-playbook (By default)
 - The role require the superuser privileges.
 The task should be used with remote_user root or with a sudo/su grant

+## Role behavior

+- Disable other firewalls (Optionnal)
+- Install required packages
+- Deploy configuration for packets logging (Optionnal)
+- Generate iptables rules for IPv4 & IPv6
+- Test and restore respectively IPv4 & IPv6 rules only if :
+        ( Rules have been updated ) or ( Current and generated rules differ )

 ## Role Variables